-- Meet on a quarterly basis (either in person or by alternative means) with representatives of Maryland's grantee(s) for the WIOA section 167 National Farmworker Jobs Program (NFJP), to ensure that the Wagner Peyser employment services delivered to eligible MSFWs are coordinated with those of Maryland's NFJP grantee to - Reach all MSFWs who may benefit from NFJP services but are not yet connected to the program; - Receive complaints: - Assist in referrals of alleged violations to enforcement agencies; and - Engage in continuous improvement of service integration. - Establish a Memorandum of Understanding (MOU) between the SMA and the NFJP grantee; - Ensure the NFJP grantee is a signatory to the State's partner MOU; and, - Establish and strengthen contacts with public and private community agencies, employers, and/or employer organizations and MSFW groups in order to facilitate the widest possible distribution of information concerning employment services.
-MOUs may be established with other organizations serving farm workers, as appropriate.
+- Meet on a quarterly basis (either in person or by alternative means) with representatives of Maryland's grantee(s) for the WIOA section 167 National Farmworker Jobs Program (NFJP), to ensure that the Wagner Peyser employment services delivered to eligible MSFWs are coordinated with those of Maryland's NFJP grantee to - Reach all MSFWs who may benefit from NFJP services but are not yet connected to the program; - Receive complaints; - Assist in referrals of alleged violations to enforcement agencies; and - Engage in continuous improvement of service integration. - Establish a Memorandum of Understanding (MOU) between the SMA and the NFJP grantee;

-8 Per 20 CFR §653.107(b)(2), Maryland's MSFW service team staff may not enter work areas to perform outreach duties on an employer's property without permission of the employer unless otherwise authorized by law; must not enter workers' living areas without the permission of the workers; and must comply with appropriate state laws regarding access.
+10 Per 20 CFR §653.107(b)(2), Maryland's MSFW service team staff may not enter work areas to perform outreach duties on an employer's property without permission of the employer unless otherwise authorized by law; must not enter workers' living areas without the permission of the workers; and must comply with appropriate state laws regarding access.